fsfe/reuse-docs/site/content/page.md

   */
 ~~~~~~~

-If the project is not using a version control system to convey authorship
+If the project is not using a version control system to convey copyright
 information, the same information should be included in the source
 code file.
 Notices should have a consistent format and be sorted
 by year.
+They should list the actual copyright holder, which may be
+an organisation rather than the author.

 ~~~~~~~
  /*
   * Copyright (c) 2017 Alice Commit <alice@example.com>
   * Copyright (c) 2009-2016 Bob Denver <bob@example.com>
-  * Copyright (c) 2007 Charlie Example <charlie@example.com>
+  * Copyright (c) 2007 Company Example <charlie@example.com>
   *
   * SPDX-License-Identifier: BSD-2-Clause
   * License-Filename: LICENSE/BSD-2-Clause_Charlie.txt